Non-geometric tilt-to-length coupling in precision interferometry: mechanisms and analytical descriptions

 or in a three-dimensional case neglecting detector angles

 Here, $y_{im},y_{ir}$ denote the vertical displacement of the points of incidence with respect to the hypothetical centre of the photodiode, and $\eta_m$ the measurement beam's pitch angle.
-Both equations, Eq.~\eqref{eq: non-geom equal offset long} and Eq.~\eqref{eq:non_geom_3D_beam long}, are series expanded up to second-order in all angles.
-In this expansion, we neglected all constant second-order angles (i.e.\ $(\varphi_r-\varphi_\text{PD})^2$ and $\varphi_\text{PD}^2$) but kept all linear constants in preparation for \cref{sec: SR-arbitrary_pivot_identical_Gaussians} and \cref{sec: non_geom offset equal beam TM}.
+In both equations, we neglected all constant second-order angles (e.g.\ $(\varphi_r-\varphi_\text{PD})^2$ and $\varphi_\text{PD}^2$) but kept all linear constants in preparation for the following discussion.

-As previously discussed in Sec.~\ref{sec: non_geom equal}, the terms in Eqs.~\eqref{eq: non-geom equal offset long} and~\eqref{eq:non_geom_3D_beam long} which include a division by the wavenumber $k$ are negligible.
-The same applies in usual laboratory setups for the terms with quadratic offsets between the points of incidence on the detector because commonly used photodiodes are small and so are the spot sizes of the interfering beams.
-To find a high contrast of the signal, $x_{im}-x_{ir}$ must, therefore, be small, i.e.\ at most of the order of 10$^{-5}$\,m.
-We can, therefore, usually reduce Eqs.~\eqref{eq: non-geom equal offset long} and~\eqref{eq:non_geom_3D_beam long} to
+We can simplify Eqs.~\eqref{eq: non-geom equal offset long} and~\eqref{eq:non_geom_3D_beam long} further by discarding the negligible terms: As shown in the discussion in Sec.~\ref{sec: non_geom equal}, the quadratic terms which include a division by the wavenumber $k$ are negligibly small for common setup parameters.
+Also, the offsets between the points of incidence are small in typical interferometers ($x_{im}-x_{ir}<10^{-4}$).
+Therefore, we further neglect the terms with quadratic offsets multiplied with quadratic beam tilts as fourth-order terms.
+Correspondingly, the Eqs.~\eqref{eq: non-geom equal offset long} and~\eqref{eq:non_geom_3D_beam long} reduce to

-It follows from Eq.~\eqref{eq: non-geom equal offset} that we would measure no TTL coupling if the measurement and the reference beam are tilted by inverse angles, i.e.\ $\varphi_m=-\varphi_r$, and $\varphi_\text{PD}=0$.
-This cancellation of the signal in the case of inverse angles is illustrated in Fig.~\ref{fig: beam walk phi_r}.
-This shows that not the differential but the absolute alignment of both beams couples into the signal.
+It follows from Eq.~\eqref{eq: non-geom equal offset} that the TTL coupling would be minimised if the measurement and the reference beam are nominally tilted by inverse angles, i.e.\ $\varphi_m=-\varphi_r$, and $\varphi_\text{PD}=0$.
+The cancellation of the signal in the case of inverse angles is illustrated in Fig.~\ref{fig: beam walk phi_r}.
+This shows that not the differential but the average alignment angle of the beams couples into the signal.